eswinbanks/100-Days-of-Code-2/log.md

 **Today's Progress**: Conditionals and loops - Logical operators, conditional operator, building a basic calculator and the module 2 quiz.

 **Thoughts:** As I have had a couple of days that I have missed I will be making back the time for the next couple of days.
 It has been a good learning about the different types of logical operators as it is useful with shortening code down.
 I have been struggling with logical operators and will look at these a bit more in depth using a different site to see if I can make sense of it.

+### Day 5: 19 May, 2020

+**Today's Progress**: I have went back to do a bit more research into logical operators and even went as far as making my basic test